Occupational Therapy Clinic - Article #3

 At medical centers they provide mental health rehabilitation services for patients with problems such as depression, alcohol and drug abuse, stress, and adjustment and personality disorders.
 In Combat Stress Control units they provide stress counseling to individuals and to unit commanders.
 They provide programs to assist in returning soldiers to duty as soon as possible.

 Occupational therapists also assist with the development and implementation of post and unit ergonomics programs to educate all personnel in injury prevention and proper body mechanics.

-What are the services provided by Occupational Therapy at Fort Polk?
+What are the services provided by Occupational Therapy at Fort Johnson?

 The Occupational therapy clinic at Bayne-Jones Army Community Hospital operates as a specialty clinic.
 The clinic provides evaluation, diagnosis and rehabilitation services for individuals with a variety of upper extremity disorders as well as post operative upper extremity therapy.

 The clinic offers limited rehabilitation services for patients status post strokes, and after hip and knee surgery.
-Additionally, the clinic staff assists with the planning and implementation of the Fort Polk Ergonomics Program.
+Additionally, the clinic staff assists with the planning and implementation of the Fort Johnson Ergonomics Program.